carmine560/trading-assistant/README.md

 `trading_assistant.py` uses the price limit in Hyper SBI 2 only if the previous closing price is not available in the market data and `is_price_limit_ocr_fallback_enabled` is enabled.
-If you enable this fallback, configure the price limit region.
+If you enable this fallback, configure the price limit region and index.
 However, Tesseract can misread commas and decimal points.
 For example, `1,234.5` can be read as `12345`.
 Use the market data when possible and avoid relying on the price limit.

 ``` powershell
 python trading_assistant.py -PL